What's in this article?

 - A response time of 15 minutes

-It also helps tremendously to respond quickly to comments on your posts.
+It helps tremendously to respond quickly to comments on your posts.
 I can’t tell you how many times I’ve discounted an unfamiliar business because they never appeared to check or reply to the comments and questions on their posts.

 You also can use your social media channels to post good reviews or testimonials from happy clients.